-There are the historic people I’ve researched for my articles.
+There are many historic people I’ve researched for my articles.
 Yes, they’re dead but still memorable!

 One that stands out above all others is black lawman named Bass Reeves, who I researched and wrote about for American Cowboy Magazine.
 His arrest record of 3,000 bad guys and bandits is one that would make any modern-day FBI agent green with envy.
 You can read about this larger-than-life, U.S. Marshall in this article.

 The people I meet on my travel writing assignments is always a great thrill.
 That’s the life of a travel writer.
 And it’s one of the reasons I’ve stayed in the game for ten rewarding years.

 Who are the people you've met on your travels that you won't forget?

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.